All Hallows Occupational Therapy Service

 When a patient is admitted to the hospital and is first seen by our GP, it will be decided whether referral to OT is appropriate.
 Following this assessment, the OT or assistant may also require to assess the patient’s home.
 Arrangements will be made to either take the patient in the OT’s car to visit the home, or for the OT to visit the home in the presence of a relative.

 The OT will discuss the outcome of the assessment with the patient and a report will be sent to the GP and if appropriate, the Social Worker.
-The OT will arrange provision of all necessary equipment/adaptation as provided by social services free of charge.
-The OT can advise on any extra equipment that the patient may wish to purchase independently.
+The OT will advise on all necessary equipment/adaptation.

 The OT works closely with the other members of the hospital team; nurses, physiotherapist, doctor and social worker, as well as services in the community, to devise a treatment programme to increase functional ability and independence and maximise the potential of each patient.

-The OT aims to provide a holistic service to the patient which can involve liaising with family, charities, local authorities etc. to obtain specialist equipment or adaptations for the home and to support patient, family and carers in what is sometimes a stressful time in their lives.
+The OT aims to provide a holistic service to the patient which can involve liaising with family, charities, local authorities etc. to assist in obtaining specialist equipment or adaptations for the home and to support patient, family and carers in what is sometimes a stressful time in their lives.

 Click here to find out more about Adult Occupational Therapy.